Housing and Innovation in Revit (HIR)

 Introduction and Overview

 As Brooklyn establishes itself as a technology and innovation hub, projects to modernize Downtown Brooklyn and the MetroTech area are being set into motion.
 New York University (NYU) plans to expand its Brooklyn campus to reflect its desire to foster innovation, engineering, and a successful college experience.
-To that effect, NYU has issued a request for proposal seeking organizations that can create a unique design for the reconstruction of the Jacobs Administration Building (JB) at the Tandon School of Engineering.
+To that end, NYU has issued a request for proposal seeking organizations that can create a unique design for the reconstruction of the Jacobs Administration Building (JB) at the Tandon School of Engineering.
 The Housing & Innovation in Revit (HIR) project is a pivotal step in solidifying NYU’s place in Brooklyn and providing students with modern living space, resources, and an ever-growing campus.

 Specifications